KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/india_the_remembrance_of_the_self.md

 is spoken of with the intimacy of a friend.

 It is here
-that the axis of your book was forged.
+that the axis of this work was forged.
 Not in theory—
 but in recognition.

-⸻

 ## India as Archetype: The Eternal Teacher